CUSO Is Excited to Perform New Works!

 The two winners were selected from five finalists who participated in the Music Alive Reading Session on Saturday, March 3, 2018.
 Their works were rehearsed and performed for an appreciative audience who attended the free event and watched the dynamic process used to bring new orchestral music to life.

-Ms. Benyas and Mr. Zare will each receive a $500 prize.
-The two winning overtures will be performed by the Champaign-Urbana Symphony Orchestra at the CUSO season finale concert in April, 2019.
+The two winning overtures will be performed by the Champaign-Urbana Symphony Orchestra at the CUSO season finale concert on April 27, 2019.

 CUSO Overture Competition Winners